 - Know when to ease up.
 A little discomfort at first is normal.
 If you develop a side stitch or your knees feel achy during a run, try slowing down and walking for a few minutes.
 If the pain subsides, try resuming at a lower intensity.
 If pain persists for more than few days after a run—or recurs on subsequent runs—chat with your doctor, Heiderscheit says.

 “If you can’t convince your mind to be a runner, you’ll never get your body to become one,” says Julie Creffield, author of Getting Past the First 30 Seconds.
 Use these tips to psych yourself up for your run.

-Focus on you.
-No one is staring.
+- Focus on you.
+Odds are, no one is staring.
 Really.
 “Most people are so wrapped up in their own lives, they don’t have the time or desire to worry about you when you’re running in the park,” Creffield says.
 “Block everyone else out.
 Remember that the only opinion that counts is your own.”

-Find a partner.
+- Bring a buddy.
 “Your workout will double as a social hour,” says Jen Van Allen, co-author of The Runner’s World Big Book of Running for Beginners.
 Plus, you'll know if you're going too fast; if you are huffing and puffing or finding it tough to hold a conversation, slow down.

-Sign up for a 5K.
-Sounds daunting, but it’s only 3.1 miles.
+- Sign up for a race.
+This may sound daunting, but for most people, running events aren't about competing for the gold; it's more about pushing for your personal best.
 “Committing to a race even before going out for your first run can be a great way of motivating yourself to train,” says Creffield.
-(After all, you don’t want your entry fee to go to waste.)
+Lots of beginners have had success training for 5Ks, a distance of just over 3 miles.